First Reading: Acts 12:1-11

 Literal Translation

 1 About that time, King Herod threw (his) evil-making hands (upon) some from the assembly.
 2 He killed James, brother of Jesus, by the sword.
 3 Having seen it please the Jews, he intended to take Peter – but (this) was the days of Unleavened Bread -- 4 whom, having also arrested, he put under guard, having given him over to four sets of four soldiers to guard him, planning after the Passover to lead him before the people (for a public trial and condemnation).
-5 Thus, so Peter was under guard.
+5 Thus, Peter was under guard.
 But there was prayer fervently being made by the assembly to God concerning him.

-6 When Herod was about to led (Peter) before (the people), on that night Peter was sleeping between two soldiers, having been bound with two chains and guard before the door keeping watch.
+6 When Herod was about to lead (Peter) before (the people), on that night Peter was sleeping between two soldiers, having been bound with two chains and a guard before the door keeping watch.
 7 Look!
 An angel of the Lord (suddenly) stood by and light shone in (the cell of) the building.
 Having shook the side of Peter, he raised him, saying, "Stand up in haste."
 And the chains fell from his hands.
 8 The angel said to him, "Belt (your undergarments) yourself and put on your sandals."
 So he did.
 And he said to him, "Throw on (your outer garments) and follow me."
 9 Having exited, he was following and he did not know that the event (done) by the angel was true.
 He thought to see a vision.
 10 Having passed the first guard and the second (one), they came upon the iron gate, the (one) passing into the city, that opened to them by itself, and, having gone out, they came to the first street, and immediately the angel left him.
 11 Peter, having come to himself, said, "Now I truly know that the Lord sent me his angel and delivered me from the hand of Herod and the (evil) expectations of the people of Jews."

 12:1 "King Herod" was Herod Agrippa, the grandson of Herod Antipater.
 Like his grandfather, he ruled all Palestine with some autonomy under the Romans.
 He replaced the Roman governor over Judea and consolidated all the smaller regions his uncles ruled.
 While his rule was short (41-44 A.D.), the consolidation did fuel later nationalist feelings among the local population and led to the Great Jewish Wars (66-70 A.D.)